labs12-twitter-blocker/labs12-twitter-blocker-DS/gcf_clean_timeline/README.md

 Hit the url with a POST request and the proper credentials and the function will output some important tweet metadata and the BERT model output

+Run time ~ 31 seconds for 20 tweets
 ## TODO
 * assess whether or not to hardcode URL's, what are alternatives?